sskarkhanis/Getting_Cleaning_Data_Coursera_Project/README.md

 Getting_Cleaning_Data_Coursera_Project
 ======================================

 This repository contains the R code and ReadME.md as part of the Coursera Getting and Cleaning Data in R Course.
+  !!Since all the description is available here, no separate CodeBook is provided!!
 Following files are included  run_analysis.R and ReadMe.md

 ========================================================